YuanXue1993/WireframeRenderer/README.md

 ```

 ### Acknowledgement
-Part of our code is adapted from the [CycleGAN and pix2pix in PyTorch](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix).
+Part of our code is adapted from [CycleGAN](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix).
 We also thank these great repos utilized in our code: [LPIPS](https://github.com/richzhang/PerceptualSimilarity), [MSSSIM](https://github.com/jorge-pessoa/pytorch-msssim), [SyncBN](https://github.com/vacancy/Synchronized-BatchNorm-PyTorch),